“Cradle of our Nation”

 Seafaring Maiden B and B

 Get a different (though no less impressive) glimpse of Annapolis Royal by staying at the Seafaring Maiden B and B, just across the Annapolis River.
-Our room overlooked the river, and even if you’re not so lucky, there’s a gazebo with comfy seating right on the water’s edge.
+Our room overlooked the river; even if you’re not so lucky, there’s a gazebo with comfy seating right on the water’s edge.
 The property was built in 1881 as a sea captain’s house, and it’s been lovingly renovated while keeping the quirks and charm we love about Victorian houses.
-Breakfast is delicious and cooked to your preferences, and the owners are delightful hosts always willing to point you in the direction of a fabulous meal or fun local outing.
+Breakfast is delicious and cooked to your preferences, and the owners are delightful hosts, always willing to point you in the direction of a fabulous meal or fun local outing.

 Fort Anne National Historic Site

 It doesn’t get much better than historic Fort Anne when it comes to history and killer views.
 Wander the earthen fort walls and learn about the centuries of struggle that ensued here.
 Battles among the Mi’kmaq, the French, the English and the Scottish.
 Or just sit and take in the unparalleled views of the Annapolis River and imagine all the people who have stood before you.

 Port-Royal National Historic Site

 Initially built in 1605, Port-Royal was a French settlement and one of the very first European colonies on the continent.
 What remains today is a remarkably faithful reconstruction that allows guests to experience life in the 17th century.

 This unassuming building on St. George Street is the oldest Acadian building still surviving in Canada.
 It’s had quite a fascinating past, and you can explore all 300-plus years of it by stepping inside.
 Don’t miss the mysterious paintings on the upstairs walls that were uncovered beneath dozens of layers of wallpaper and paint.